Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Forgiving debt as a strategic action

+Consider the financial network in Figure \ref{without neither bailout nor NE} and assume that default costs $\alpha =\beta =1/4$ are applied.
 We begin by claiming that $v_5$ (and, by symmetry $v_3$) will never remove its incoming edge.
 Indeed, since $v_4$ has positive external assets, then $v_5$ will receive a positive payment from $v_4$ if the edge between them remains, however $v_5$ will have zero incoming payments if the corresponding edge is removed.
 Similarly, $v_1$ (and, by symmetry $v_2$) will never remove the edge from $v_5$ (respectively $v_3$).
 Therefore, it suffices to consider the possible removal of edges $(v_4,v_1)$ and $(v_4, v_2)$.
 We will prove that none of the following states are at equilibrium: A) no edge is removed, B) $(v_4, v_1)$ is removed but $(v_4, v_2)$ remains, C) both edges are removed, and D) $(v_4, v_1)$ remains but $(v_4, v_2)$ is removed.

 Note that in Case A $v_4$ is in default, hence, due to the default costs, its payments are broken down as $\mathbf{p}_4=(1/5,1/5,4/5,0,4/5)$.
 But then, $v_3$ and $v_5$ are also in default, and $p_{51}=p_{32}=1/5$ in this case.
 So, the utility of both $v_1$ and $v_2$ is $2/5$.
 By removing $(v_4, v_1)$ in Case A, and moving to Case B, $v_1$ would increase its utility to $8/9$.
 Indeed, in this case, $\mathbf{p}_4=(0,2/9,8/9,0,8/9)$, while $p_{51}=8/9$ and $p_{32}=2/9$, so the utility of $v_1$ is $8/9$ and the utility of $v_2$ is $4/9$.
 But, then, it is beneficial for $v_2$ to remove $(v_4, v_2$).
 In this case (Case C), $v_4$ is now solvent and all existing debts are paid for, thus giving utility $8/9$ to $v_1$ and utility $4$ to $v_2$.
 However, if $v_1$ then decides to reinstate its incoming edge $(v_4, v_1)$, its utility in this case (Case D) is increased to $10/9$, while $v_2$'s utility is $2/9$, since $\mathbf{p}_4=(2/9,0,8/9,0,8/9)$, $p_{51}=8/9$ and $p_{32}=2/9$.
 Finally, $v_2$ prefers its utility in Case A to its utility in Case D so will decide to reinstate $(v_4, v_2)$ when in Case D, thus defining a cycle between the four possible states. \end{proof}